Jan3385/VoxaEngine/docs/Chunks.md

 <img src="images/chunk-debug.png" alt="Chunk during debug rendering" title="Example of a rendered chunk during debug rendering enabled" width="258">

-> [!NOTE]
-> Confused about why and what "voxels" are doing in a 2D game engine?
-Please refer to the note in `Engine.md`

 Chunks work in a similar way to the popular hit game *Minecraft*.
 Each chunk holds a 2D array of voxels.
 The chunk is responsible for managing its voxels

 They have their own Box2D meshes, manage their own GPU simulation and rendering data, etc